Hispanic Society of America: Collections

-The creation of a historic museum
+Creation of a historic museum

 During the late 19th century in America, sentiments towards the country's relationship with Spain were negative.
 This is mainly due to the fact that during the 16th to 17th centuries, Spain had set its sights on dominating most of North and South America.
 Therefore, by the 18th century, the United States viewed Spain as an enemy that must be dealt with in order to move forward with American success in North America.
 During the 19th century, many areas once under Spanish control in North America were added to the territories of the United States.
 By the turn of the 19th century into the 20th century, Hispanic and Latin American studies became more pronounced in the scholarly world in the United States.
 Huntington's Hispanic Society of America was one of the leaders in the movement to bring Hispanic art to the attention of scholars in order to introduce the concept that Hispanic art was worthy of study.
 People started to realize that learning about Hispanic culture was important because it was such a large part of American history.
 Huntington had the foresight to see how important this kind of museum would be and established the museum in 1904.

 Huntington worked diligently in collecting a vast amount of Hispanic art in order to put together the museum.
 In fact, he did not stop at art.
 He collected Hispanic heritage items, literature, and around 40,000 books which formed an enormous library used as a resource for scholars who study Hispanic history, literature, art, and culture to this day.
 Hence, his idea for the institution was not narrowly for showing paintings, sculptures, and historical artifacts, but more widely for it to be used as a center for research and scholarly study.

 As for the design of the building, Huntington had a large role in the design and creation of the institution itself.
 The main building was based on the designs of Huntington's cousin, Charles P. Huntington.
 Huntington desired Audubon Terrace to become a complex of cultural institutions, which was partially realized.
 The chosen neoclassical design of the complex was designed to become the reputable institution that the Hispanic Society of America is today.

+Dia at the Hispanic Society of America

+Between 2007 and 2011, the Dia Art Foundation commissioned several projects at the Hispanic Society's Building on West 155th Street.
+These commissions were by Francis Alÿs, Dominique Gonzalez-Foerster, and Koo Jeong A. A weekly event called "Tuesdays on the Terrace" was also organized by Dia over these years presenting public outdoor programing of dance, music, and poetry.